fathym-it/docs/docs/getting-started/try-it/micro-frontends/deploy-ide-blade.md

 ...

-Ensure your Application Flow blade is open (see this article for [instructions](deploy-app.md) on how), and then we can get Fathym Forecast blade installed.
+Ensure your Application Flow blade is open (see this article for [instructions](deploy-app) on how), and then we'll install the Fathym Forecast blade.

 ## Manage Low Code Units